ktcarr/whoi-climate-data-tutorial/README.md

 <sup>1</sup>Cresswell-Clay, N. et al. "Twentieth-century Azores High expansion unprecedented in the past 1,200 years". *Nat.
 Geosci.* 15, 548–553 (2022).

+## 7/18 updates
+- ~~We'll look at large ensembles today, using the following notebook: [scripts/2_cmip_tutorial.ipynb](scripts/2_cmip_tutorial.ipynb)~~
+- Here's a link to the (new) notebook we'll use today: [scripts/whoi_mip.ipynb](scripts/whoi_mip.ipynb).
+In this notebook we'll compare Woods Hole 2m-temperature simulations in the "1pctCO2" scenario of a few CMIP models.

 ## 7/17 updates
 - Here's a link to the (new) notebook we'll use today: [scripts/1.5_detection_tutorial.ipynb](scripts/1.5_detection_tutorial.ipynb).
 In this notebook we'll compare Woods Hole 2m-temperature between pre-industrial control and historical simulations
 - We'll look at large ensembles tomorrow, using the following notebook: [scripts/2_cmip_tutorial.ipynb](scripts/2_cmip_tutorial.ipynb)